 The water content in tinned food, once frozen, will expand, resulting in possible explosion!
 If you don’t want to wake up to a car peppered in baked beans, make sure you don’t leave your groceries in your boot during freezing weather.

 Similarly, fizzy drink cans are susceptible to exploding if allowed to freeze.
 Coca-Cola freezes at just -1 degrees Celsius and beer, at -2!
-Considering some parts of the UK are currently experiencing temperatures of -12 degrees, it’s worth refraining from using your car as a drinks’ cooler!
+As the UK experiences sub-zero temperatures, it’s worth refraining from using your car as a drinks’ cooler!

 Low Fuel Tank.